-Accounting II 02325 10-11-12 1 credit
+Accounting II 02325 10-11-12 1 credit Prereq.: Accounting I with a "C" or better

 Students enrolled in Accounting II will find this class designed to be used by the college accounting student as well as the vocational oriented student.
 This class covers much of the same materials that students will study in a beginning college accounting course, but at a level suitable for high school students.
 It also helps prepare those students for various tasks they will encounter on the job.
 Computers as a tool will be incorporated into this class.
 Student in advanced accounting will study basic and advanced accounting principles, use common techniques to interpret financial statements, describe differences in accounting for different types of business organizations, accounting for not-for profit organizations, accounting for departments, branches and manufacturing and information required for the planning and control of business.